 |Standard 4GB 2 cores||$20.00||2||4.0||80||4000||Nov 06 2019|

 |m5.large||$69.12||2||8.0||20||200||Nov 14 2018|

 To summarize the performance of each VPS plan, we generated grades based on the various tests that were run: web, sysbench, endurance and remote timing tests.
-Each grade focuses on one aspect of the VPS speed (cpu, disk IO, network IO...) and can be made of one or more of the metrics generated during the tests.
+Each grade focuses on one aspect of the VPS speed or stability (cpu, disk IO, network IO...) and is made of one or more metrics measured during the tests.

-Grade A is best, grade F is worst.
+Grades are evenly distributed between A and F. A is best, F is worst.

 Follow the letter links to find the test results backing the grade.

 |Plan Name||Web Perf||Raw CPU Power||Perf Stability||Disk IO Perf||Network Perf|

 This is the average time it took to create an instance for DigitalOcean and Amazon EC2 from instance order to instance accepting connections.

 |Number of instance creations in sample||8||8|